This article has links to products and services we recommend, which we may make a commission from.

 Chinese Tea Etiquette

-Dim Sum for Brunch
+Hong Kong Style Dim Sum for Brunch

-While enjoying the tea, we sampled three different kinds of dim sum.
 We had steamed barbecue pork buns, deep fried taro puff and siu mai or pork and shrimp dumplings.

 Accompanying these were three different sauces.
 Sriracha sauce (spicy), hoisin sauce ( sweet bbq sauce) and dried chili oil.

+The food combined with learning about Chinese tea etiquette was a great start to the Chinatown food walking tour.
 We knew this was going to be a rich cultural tour, in addition to a food tour.

 Authentic Pastries at Chinatown Bakery Chiu Quon

 Opened in 1986, Chiu Quon Bakery is the oldest bakery in Chicago Chinatown.
-With their popularity, they are now located in a new, larger space close to the original bakery.
+This bakery is known to make some of the finest traditional Chinese pastries in Chinatown.

 Traditional Chinese Cakes and Legends